 ACH transfers are initiated by either making a withdrawal or deposit into an account.
 You can send money to another account on a one-time basis — such as through an ACH debit to a utilities company or transferring money to a friend for your share of a restaurant meal — or opt into recurring payments.
 For example, some companies allow you to make automatic payments, such as for subscription services.
 In either case, you give permission for the receiver to initiate a withdrawal from your account.

-Now, let’s consider the flipside: You could receive money; that is, get an ACH credit.
+You can also get money via an ACH credit.
 This happens when people receive a direct deposit of their paycheck or Social Security.

-Once you or someone else initiates a transfer, the request will be processed first by your financial institution.
-You’re probably curious about how long an ACH transfer takes.
-Once the ACH transfer request is received, the financial institution will complete the request no later than the next business day.
+Once you or someone else initiates a transfer, the request will be processed first by your financial institution, usually by the next business day.
 You may be able to expedite the request, as well as schedule a transfer for a future date.

 Typically, ACH transfers are faster than other types of transactions, though a potential downside is that it’s only available for transfers within the U.S. (That’s one of the distinctions between an ACH vs. wire transfer, incidentally; the latter has global reach.)